 The Master Cleanse is a 10-day detox regimen developed by Stanley Burroughs that became popular after Burroughs published The Master Cleanser in 1979.

 “Master Cleanse” has an intimidating sound – reminiscent of a Harry Potter villain (Harry Potter And The Master Cleanser?).
-Still, the Master Cleanse is a reasonably straightforward juice fast that requires you to eat no food for at least ten days and to instead drink a special, homemade lemonade.
+Still, the Master Cleanse is a reasonably straightforward juice fast that requires you to eat no food for at least ten days and instead drink a special, homemade lemonade.

 A-list celebrity Beyonce made the cleanse famous recently when she dropped weight for a film role using the cleanse.